 I believe that force can’t impact positive changes.
-These are few steps you should do within your digital agency if you want that numbers.
-I will start with those HR porn – words, but in our case this worked.
+These are a few steps you should do within your digital agency if you want those numbers.
+I will start with those HR “porn words”, but in our case, these worked.

-- You should incorporate this in your company DNA and culture.
-It is important explain to everyone why is it important for company and which impact has on profitability.
+- You should incorporate this into your company DNA and culture.
+It is crucial to explain to everyone why is it important for the company and what impact it has on profitability.

 - How?
 We incorporated this in our company – policy rules.

-- Authorities (CEO, managers etc…) should follow these rules.
-There shouldn’t be exceptions for anyone.
-They are example which people should follow.
+- Authorities (CEO, managers, etc.) should follow these rules.
+There shouldn’t be any exceptions for anyone.
+They are an example which people should follow.

 - You should not expect that people will do that activity by themselves.

 - How?
-Just create recurring task in your PM tool.
+Just create a recurring task in your PM tool.

-- One person should be responsible for this activity as some kind of a stakeholder.
+- One person should be responsible for this activity as a stakeholder.
 He should remind team members if they forget, analyze data and create reports.

 - Be transparent and communicate numbers/reports towards your team.

 - How?
-Prepare reports from your PM tool on a monthly basis.
+Prepare reports from your PM monthly.
 This part depends on your company culture and procedures.

 How to measure?

-I don’t have a magic recipe, but I will talk from my experience and things that work for my company.
-For project management, we use ActiveCollab which has great functionalities such as time measurement and time/expenses reports.
+For project management, we use ActiveCollab which has excellent functionalities such as time measurement and time/expenses reports.
 This tool allows us to measure each task or we can add extra activity and its time.
-Maybe you are using other tool, you can even do it with Excel spreadsheet.
-It doesn’t matter which one you use, but it is important that you have this data.
+Maybe you are using other tools; you can even do it with Excel spreadsheet.
+It doesn’t matter which one you use, but it is vital that you have this data.

-In the following picture, you can see how it looks like in ActiveCollab!
+In the following image, you can see how it looks like in ActiveCollab!